Perran Moon: Personal life

 Moon grew up in Redruth and Penzance, and has lived in Oxfordshire, home of his former wife, and where he raised his three children.
 He returned to live in Cornwall in 2022.
 His father, Charles Moon, lives in Porthtowan and his mother lives in Nancledra.
 Dickon Moon, Moon's brother, is notably the longest-serving director of rugby in the Rugby Football Union, working for London Cornish RFC.

-In March 2025, Moon spoke movingly in a Westminster Hall debate about his family's experience of eating disorders.
+In March 2025, Moon spoke in a Westminster Hall debate about his family's experience of eating disorders.
 On behalf of those "going through that hellish tornado of pain" he urged the government to prioritise a "rapid overhaul" of the support system.

 Moon coached and refereed rugby union and was a former cricket player for Penzance.
 He is known to be a keen sea swimmer and supporter of Redruth Rugby Football Club.